petaverse-cloud/pv-docs-site/docs/petority/features/health-monitoring.md

 ---

 # Tracking Your Pet's Well-being with Petority's Health Feature
-Petority, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.Among its standout capabilities is the **comprehensive health data detection** and **location history tracking functionality**.
+Petority, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.
+Among its standout capabilities is the **comprehensive health data detection** and **location history tracking functionality**.

 ![Health](/img/logo.svg)

 ## Exploring Health Data Insights

-The Health Data and Location History feature is a powerful tool that provides valuable insights into your pet's activities and overall health.
+The Health Data and Location History feature is a powerful tool that provides valuable insights into **your pet's** activities and overall health.

 By following a few simple steps, you can access a wealth of information right at your fingertips.

 **Easy Steps to Access Health Data:**

-+ Open the Petority App:
+1. Open the Petority App:

-  Whether you're using an Android or iOS device, launch the Petority app to get started.
+  Open the **Petority app** on your Android or iOS device and log in.
-+ Navigate to the Health Tab:
+2. Navigate to the Health Tab:

-  Within the app's user-friendly interface, locate and tap on the Health tab.
-+ Select Your Pet:

-  If you have multiple Petority devices for different pets, easily choose **the specific pet** you wish to track.
+  Tap **Health**.
-+ Review Health Data History:
+3. Review Health Data History:

-  With the pet selected, you can now choose the desired time frame for reviewing their health data history.
+  You can now choose the **desired time frame** for reviewing their health data history.

   ![Health](/img/logo.svg)